 How low performers impact attrition

 So, what is the impact of these findings?
-Our analysis revealed some unexpected consequences that low performers have on workplace culture and retention of high performers.
+Our analysis revealed some unexpected consequences that low performers have on employee morale and workplace culture, ultimately affecting employee retention of high performers.

 Low performers stifle innovation.
 Over half of respondents (54 percent) felt that low performers contributed to a lack of initiative and motivation, resulting in a work culture where mediocrity is accepted.
 Survey respondents said that the greatest benefit of replacing low performers is found in the new ideas and approaches that new hires would bring to the work (39 percent).
 And failure to address low performance was associated with organizations experiencing higher turnover rates: In workplaces with high turnover, employers were slightly less likely to take steps to address low performance compared to workplaces with low turnover (29 percent versus 38 percent).